buildit-Io/Welcome/README.md

 ### GIT on terminal

-Once you've activated the terminal, you can use the same `git` commands on the terminal in the IDE to use GIT. **ALWAYS REMEMBER TO BE IN THE CORRECT DIRECTORY**.
+Once you've activated the terminal, you can use the same `git` commands as shown in the [previous section](#github-for-the-new-dev) on the terminal in the IDE to use GIT. **ALWAYS REMEMBER TO BE IN THE CORRECT DIRECTORY**.
 The last thing you want to be doing is making git commands when you're not in the correct directory

 ### GIT on the toolbar

 Most IDEs have the *Git* drop down on the toolbar.
 This basically works the same way as command line instructions.
 The only difference is that the error messages and certain processes that would have been easier to just key in the `git` command is now expressed in a visual form instead of simply just on the command line.

+For any IDE-specific questions, head to your own IDE Docs :)